 Student Agency + Student Access is a Winning Combination

-For years, student agency has been a hot-button topic in education, but it’s time to think beyond just agency.
-Students need access.
+Student agency, more than ever, is a hot-button topic in education, but there's power in thinking beyond just agency.
+Students need access, and teachers need support in this effort.
 In today’s world of education, student success is influenced by access—exposing them to industry professionals, expanded points of view, enduring connectivity, tangible value extending toward college, startup funding, and more.